ssmythe/learn_mandarin_chinese/README.md

 Each chapter is broken up two dialog and vocabulary sections.
 I recommend going through the materials in this order:

 Character workbook for the dialog section.
-Go through writing each characters eight to ten times just to familiarize yourself with each character, its components, pinyin, and definition, and get the feel for it.
+Go through writing each word and/or characters eight to ten times just to familiarize yourself with each word and character, its components, pinyin, and definition, and get the feel for it.
 This helps you recognize it in the dialog and vocabulary.

 Next, go through the textbook dialog section.
 Write everything down in a notebook and say it out loud (checking pronunciation with the audio files you download from the website, and/or in Pleco).
-This hand-eye muscle memory greatly increases your character retention.
+This hand-eye muscle memory greatly increases your word and character retention.

 Finally, go through the workbook dialog section.
 This will cement your understanding of the vocabulary and grammar points for the section.